Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- INCLUDE .*/example-sync-([0-9]+).kt -->

-We start with a very simple action, that increments a shared mutable variable.
+We start with a very simple action that increments a shared mutable variable.

 ```kotlin
 var counter = 0